viorel-anghel/articles/grub-enable-boot-menu-EN.md

 -----

-Because of the file `/etc/default/grub.d/50-cloudimg-settings.cfg` which is included (`Sourcing file...`) afterwards, it overrides the settings defined in `/etc/default/grub`!
+Because the file `/etc/default/grub.d/50-cloudimg-settings.cfg` is included (`Sourcing file...`) afterwards, it overrides the settings defined in `/etc/default/grub`!
 So this one has to be modified and obviously, then everything works perfectly.

-What surprised me is that absolutely none of the articles online mentions this.
-The moral: skill #1 for devops/sysadmin: always read and understand what is displayed on the screen.
+What surprised me is that absolutely none of the articles online mentions `/etc/default/grub.d/`.
+The moral:
+**skill #1 for devops/sysadmin: always read and understand what is displayed on the screen**.

+And booting with an older kernel solved the initial problem with kube-proxy CrashLoopBackOff.